jryantap/CSCI370-TeamProject/GroupProject/Design-Team/DesignDocumentTemplate.md

 ### 1.1 Assumptions

 - We assume that the app is published on Google Play so the user can download it.
-Or, the user can install the .apk on an android device that have at least 100MB of space with at least API version of 21 (Lollipop).
+Or, the user can install the .apk directly on an android device that have at least 100MB of space with at least API version of 21 (Lollipop).

 ### 1.2 Constraints

 - The app data base is local.
 Any info the user enters in the app is saved locally.
-When the user deletes the app, his or her info is also deleted.
+When the user deletes the app, his or her Grocerly List(s) is also deleted.
-- User data is cannot be transferred to other mobile devices.
+- User data cannot be transferred to other mobile devices.
 As per first contraint.

 ### 1.3 System Environment